 J.C.
-Amorrortu is our newest Art of Austin artist!
+Amorrortu is an Art of Austin artist!
 Get to know more about his work and process!

 AoA – How long have you been in Austin and how did you find your way here?